wilsonify/wilsonify.github.io/content/recipes/WEDDING SOUP WITH WHITE BEAN BALLS AND KALE220.md

 2 Now, make the bean balls.
 Chop up the onion and measure out .25 cup.
 Save the rest but

-push it to the side; we’ll use that shit in a bit.
+push it to the side; we’ll use that    in a bit.
 Mash up the beans in a large bowl until they

 form a paste.
-Some whole bean bits are cool, but try to keep that shit to a minimum.
+Some whole bean bits are cool, but try to keep that    to a minimum.
 Stir in

 the rest of the ingredients including the .25 cup chopped onion and mix it all up so that